-If you aspire to be recognized as a leader at work, identify the traits and habits of successful leaders.
-Actively contribute to your team, seek mentorship, and continuously refine your skills.
-By doing so, you cultivate the qualities needed to earn the respect and trust of others.
+Example: If you aim to become a leader at work, identify the traits of successful leaders, contribute actively, seek mentorship, and refine your skills to earn respect and trust.

 Master the Art of Continuous Learning Like a Pro